fdantasr/today-task/README.md

-# today-task
-Today's Task is an open source web application that helps teams be more productive.
+## Today's Task is an open source and White-label web application that helps teams be more productive.

-# Features I'm working on:
+### Features I'm working on:
 - Login
+- Personal profile
 - Discussions/Feedback Feed
-- Personal profile
+- kanban board
+- Space for exchanging direct messages.
+- Fully whitelabel space